Nintendo Switch 2 discounted for the first time for Black Friday

 When will Nintendo Switch Black Friday deals start?

 For years now, Black Friday has pretty much lasted throughout the month of November, and that’s not changing in 2025.
-Currys, Argos and Very have all started their Black Friday sales early this year.
-You can expect expect deals to land on the the official My Nintendo Store from 20 November.
+Currys, Argos and Very have all started their Black Friday sales early this year, as has Amazon.
+Deals landed on the official My Nintendo Store on 20 November.

 Why you can trust IndyBest to find the best Nintendo Switch deals